skrey/yellow-extensions/features/wiki/README.md

 `WikiLocation` = wiki location
 `WikiNewLocation` = wiki location for new page
-`WikiPagesMax` = number of pages
+`WikiPagesMax` = number of pages to show per shortcut
-`WikiPagesMain` = include wiki main page in pages, 1 or 0
+`WikiPagesMain` = include main wiki page in pages, 1 or 0
 `WikiPaginationLimit` = number of entries to show per page

 The following files can be configured:

 `content/shared/page-new-wiki.md` = content file for new wiki page
-`system/layouts/wiki.html` = layout file for wiki page
+`system/layouts/wikipages.html` = layout file for main wiki page
-`system/layouts/wikipages.html` = layout file for wiki main page
+`system/layouts/wiki.html` = layout file for individual wiki page

 ## Example